F1 cancels season-opening Australian GP amid virus concerns

-MELBOURNE, Australia (AP) — As thousands of fans queued to get into the Australian Grand Prix for the first Formula One weekend of the season, the teams and drivers were packing up to leave.
+MELBOURNE, Australia (AP) — As thousands of fans queued to get into the Australian Grand Prix, seemingly unperturbed by the coronavirus pandemic, the Formula One teams and drivers were packing up to leave.

-Concern over the coronavirus left organizers with little choice Friday but to cancel the season-opening race, particularly after McLaren’s withdrawal because a team member tested positive for the COVID-19 illless and following heavy criticism from six-time world champion Lewis Hamilton.
+The rapid spread of the virus left organizers with little choice Friday but to cancel the season-opening race, particularly after McLaren withdrew because a team member tested positive for the COVID-19 illless and following heavy criticism from six-time world champion Lewis Hamilton.

-F1 chairman Chase Carey said the right decision had been made, despite the delay in reaching it.
+“It’s been a very fluid situation,” F1 chairman Chase Carey said.
+“We’re all disappointed not to have it, but I think we’ve made the decision we had to make.”

-“We’ve been certainly discussing this issue before last week.
-It’s not like it came out of the blue,” he told a news conference beside the F1 paddock that ended with rain lightly falling.
-“We made the decision to come here based on what we knew last week.

-“A week ago, it looked, when teams started traveling here, we felt it was the right decision.
+“It’s not like it came out of the blue,” Carey told a news conference beside the F1 paddock that ended in light rain.
+“A week ago, when teams started traveling here, we felt it was the right decision (to stage the race).
 Clearly the situation changed in the interim.”

-Fans will be refunded for their tickets.
-Negotiations are continuing with hundreds of suppliers for the race.

 Hamilton used the first official news conference with F1 drivers in Melbourne to say he was shocked that organizers planned to proceed with the Australian Grand Prix, which regularly attracts more than 300,000 people over four days.
-McLaren’s decision to withdraw was the catalyst for the decision.
-That person and 14 other team members have been placed in quarantine in the team hotel for 14 days.
+McLaren’s decision to withdraw was ultimately the catalyst for the cancellation.
+That person and 14 other McLaren team members have been placed in quarantine in a Melbourne hotel for 14 days.

 Hamilton’s Mercedes-AMG Petronas team said it sent a letter to the FIA and F1 requesting the cancellation and had commenced preparations to leave before the decision was publicly announced.